Lanosterol

-Lanosterol is a tetracyclic triterpenoid and is the compound from which all animal and fungal steroids are derived.
+Lanosterol is a tetracyclic triterpenoid from which all animal and fungal steroids are derived.
 By contrast, plant steroids are produced via cycloartenol.
+Lanosterol takes its name from lanolin, a waxy substance in sheep's wool from which it was first isolated in 1930.
 In the eyes of vertebrates, lanosterol is a natural constituent, having a role in maintaining health of the lens.
-Lanosterol is the precursor to cholesterol.
+Lanosterol is the precursor to cholesterol and sex hormones.

 Biosynthesis

 The biosynthesis of lanosterol has been intensively investigated.